How up-to-date is your fleets’ defect reporting process?

 Keeping on top of regulatory and legal compliance requirements, such as inspections and safety checks, is more about adhering to the letter of the law.
 Compliant programs reduce the unnecessary cost of fines for violations found during roadside inspections.

-The ready availability of violation data can also be a factor in a customer’s decision to utilize your company’s services or purchase its products. your fleet’s credibility and its reliability is a reflection of the care you take to avoid defects, unnecessary repairs and unscheduled downtime.
+The ready availability of violation data can also be a factor in a customer’s decision to utilise your company’s services or purchase its products. your fleet’s credibility and its reliability is a reflection of the care you take to avoid defects, unnecessary repairs and unscheduled downtime.

 Today, mobile devices can be used to follow inspection procedures and accurately and quickly record defects.
 Those solutions can automatically feed information into your fleet’s management system to create a repair order and ensure needed parts are available when the vehicle reaches the workshop.
 They can also provide an auditable trail of each inspection, including time, date, photos, signatures and GPS location.